VasuBhakt/Streamify/README.md

 Streamify is built to handle the full lifecycle of digital video—from secure creator uploads and Cloudinary-powered processing to real-time user engagement and channel analytics.

 ## 🚀 Core Capabilities
-- **Secure Auth**: JWT-based authentication with Refresh Token rotation and Brevo password recovery.
+- **Secure Auth**: JWT-based authentication with Refresh Token rotation and Brevo password recovery and email verification.
 - **Video Lifecycle**: Drag-and-drop uploads, custom thumbnails, and draft/publish workflows.
 - **Engagement Engine**: Subscription models, commenting, and like/unlike functionality.
 - **Creator Dashboard**: Real-time analytics for views, subscribers, and video-level performance.